 The Skene’s glands are located on the upper wall of the vagina and around the lower end of the urethra.
-The Skene’s glands are made of the same cells as the male prostate, and are what is thought to produce the fluid ejected in female ejaculation.
+The Skene’s glands are made of the same cells as the male prostate.

 The Skene’s glands are also called the lesser vestibular, periurethral or paraurethral glands, or increasingly the more correct name of the female prostate.